Skip to main content

 Oxford Mobile Bearing Knee

-Whether you’re experiencing a loss of cartilage or bone, you may benefit from a partial knee replacement.
+If you are experiencing a loss of cartilage or bone in your knee, you may benefit from a partial knee replacement.
 Call or make an appointment online today with Orthopedic Surgeon & Knee and Hip Replacement Specialist, Dr. Vasilios Mathews in Houston, Texas.